Norwegian Elkhound Grey

 The right food

-Despite its dense and long hair, brushing two to three times a week is enough.
-During the change of coat, the brush should ideally be used daily.
-Nevertheless, the Elkhound also loses a relatively large amount of hair during the rest of the year in comparison.
+Despite the thick and long coat, brushing two to three times a week is sufficient.
+Ideally, brushing should be done daily during the shedding period.
+However, this breed also sheds a relatively large amount of hair during the rest of the year.

-The claws of your four-legged friend need good care and an attentive owner, especially if your dog moves mainly on soft ground, such as forest floor.
+Your four-legged friend's claws need good care and an attentive owner, especially if your dog mainly walks on soft ground such as forest floor.
 If they are not kept short in this case, there is a risk of injury for your dog.

-His ears should also be checked regularly and treated with dog ear cleaner if necessary.
+The ears should also be checked regularly and treated with an ear cleaner for dogs if necessary.

 Suitable accessories

-Except for the usual basic equipment and a large outdoor area, the Norwegian Elkhound does not make great demands.
+Apart from the usual basic equipment and a large run, the Norwegian Elkhound has no great demands.

-Also, make sure your dog always has a cool place to go in warm weather.
+Also make sure that your dog always has a cool place in warm weather.

 Origin & History

-The history of the Norwegian Elkhound goes back to the Stone Age.
-Similar dog skeletons from a time of about 5000 to 4000 before our era were discovered by archaeologists.
-Thus, the Norwegian Elkhound belongs to the ancient lineage of the Spitz.
-The conjectures of some cynologists indicate that its appearance is very close to the first domesticated dogs of Western Europe.
+The history of this breed goes back to the Stone Age.
+Archaeologists have found similar dog skeletons from around 5000 to 4000 BC.
+This breed therefore belongs to the ancient top lines.
+The speculations of some cynologists indicate that its appearance is very similar to the first domesticated dogs in Western Europe.

-During the Middle Ages, this breed was known as "Dyrehund", which means "animal dog" in Norwegian.
+In the Middle Ages, this breed was known as the "Dyrehund", which means "animal dog" in Norwegian.
 In Norway, it was used intensively for hunting moose, bears and wolves.
-In 1877, the breed was first shown at a dog show.
-Just a few years later, its fame spread to England.
-There it was recognized by the Kennel Club in 1901 and twelve years later by the American Kennel Club.
+The breed was first shown at a dog show in 1877.
+A few years later, it also became known in England.
+There it was recognized by the Kennel Club in 1901, and twelve years later by the American Kennel Club.
+The FCI recognized the breed, formerly known as the Gråhund (Greyhound), in 1999.